 Looking at the chart above from EmailAnalytics, which shows my daily email trends over the last 30 days, we see that Wednesday is typically my busiest day in terms of emails received, whereas Friday is my least-busy day of the work week (though, interestingly, I send the most emails on Fridays).
 Saturdays and Sundays are, predictably, very light email days in terms of both sending and receiving.
 So, how can this information help me with my professional goals?

 - Time management.
 Knowing how your email volume ebbs and flows can help you prepare for your work week.
 For example, if you have multiple projects that require heads-down time, you can schedule them to be done on days when you know the email volume is light.
 If you know you’re about to face a busy email day, you can go in early or make adjustments to your responsibilities in anticipation of that volume.
+If your team needs help with time management, check out our post on the time management skills that are essential for every professional.

 - Root cause analysis.
 Knowing that a particular day is exceptionally busy can also aid you in identifying the root causes of your busyness, which can then help you address potential problem points.
 For example, let’s say you learn that your busiest day of the week is Thursday.
 Thursday also happens to be the day of the week you meet with a particular client.
 Digging deeper, you learn this client’s expectations, requests, and actions are the root cause of all this extra work—to the point that it compromises the ROI of their account.
 If that’s the case, you may need to charge more money or set firmer expectations.